- Women Veterans Basics

 - Military Sexual Trauma (MST) is the term that the Department of Veterans Affairs uses to refer to sexual assault or repeated, threatening sexual harassment that occurred in the military.
 It includes any sexual activity where someone is involved against his or her will.

-- Sexual assault is more likely to result in symptoms of PTSD than are most other types of trauma, including combat.
+- Sexual assault is more likely to result in symptoms of PTSD than are most other types of trauma, including combat, for both men and women.
 MST specifically is associated with PTSD, depression, and other mental and physical health problems.

 - All treatment for physical and mental health conditions related to Military Sexual Trauma (MST) is free.
 Veterans may be able to receive this free MST-related care even if they are not eligible for other VA care.